 Types of TBIs Suffered After an Accident

-A concussion is a minor brain injury that is caused by shaking, an impact to the head, or a sudden change in movement, like whiplash.
+A concussion is a minor brain injury that is caused by an impact to the head, shaking, or a sudden change in movement, like whiplash.
 Oftentimes, concussions cannot be seen through an imaging test, but they should still be considered serious and should be treated as so.

 A brain contusion is a bruise of the brain tissue, just like one might have a bruise on their skin.
 And like any other bruise, they are caused by the breaking and leaking of small blood vessels.
 On the skin level, this leaking blood under the skin is what causes the blue coloring; on the brain, the leaking causes a plethora of issues that mostly relate to a building of pressure.

 Brain contusions can be caused by any impact to the head.
 For example, a contusion may occur in a car accident when the head hits the steering wheel, a slip, and fall when the head hits the ground, or in a sports-related accident in which the brain takes a significant impact.

 During the impact that causes a brain contusion, it's possible for the brain to be damaged directly under the site of impact, on the opposite side from the point of impact as the brain is slammed into the opposing side of the skull, or both.
 These differences in the site of injury are classified under coup and contrecoup injuries.

 Contusions, like concussions, can range dramatically from minor to extremely severe.
 Severe contusions may cause a loss of consciousness, confusion, tiredness, emotional distress, or agitation.
 More severe contusions may cause the brain to swell, could prevent proper oxygenation, and other serious consequences.

 Penetrating brain injuries occur when some type of object pierces through the skull.
 This may cause the object, or hair, skin, or fragments of the skull, to make contact with the brain.
 This contact with and force on the brain can cause serious injury to a concentrated, or large, part of the brain.